firmata/protocol/serial-proposal.md

 4  END_SYSEX        (0xF7)
 ```

+### Serial Reply

+Board -> Firmata client

+Sent in response to a SERIAL_READ event or on each iteration of the reporting loop if `SERIAL_READ_CONTINUOUSLY` is set.

 ```
-// Board -> Firmata client
-// Sent in response to a SERIAL_READ event or on each iteration of the reporting loop
-// if SERIAL_READ_CONTINUOUSLY is set.
 0  START_SYSEX      (0xF0)
 1  SERIAL_DATA      (0x60)
 2  SERIAL_REPLY     (0x40) // OR with port (0x41 = SERIAL_REPLY | HW_SERIAL1)